Donate Sign Up for The Gist

 Lee Ann joined A+ College Ready in June 2015.
 She earned her bachelor’s degree in Secondary Education Mathematics from the University of South Alabama in 1996.
 She is a 19-year veteran of the Birmingham City School system where she taught everything from Algebra I to AP Statistics and AP Calculus.
 She also served as the AP math lead teacher for the district.
 Lee Ann has facilitated professional development workshops at the local, state, and national level as a trainer for the National Math and Science Initiative / Laying The Foundation and through her work with Birmingham City Schools and A+ College Ready.

-Lee Ann enjoys spending time with family, traveling, reading, scrapbooking, and savoring the outdoors in warm weather.
-Her passion is for all kids, regardless of where they live, to receive a high quality education so that they have the opportunity to pursue any dream in their heart.
+Lee Ann enjoys spending time with family, traveling, reading, doing crafts, and savoring the outdoors in warm weather.
+Her passion is for all kids, regardless of where they live, to receive a high-quality education so that they have the opportunity to pursue any dream in their heart.
+Through her work at A+ College Ready, she strives to empower all teachers to believe in their students’ potential and equip them to challenge their students to reach it.

 [email protected]